Cheezmeister/www.luchenlabs.com/blawg/posts/2011-03-11-hello-dubrovnik.markdown

 ---
-title:Hello, Dubrovnik
+title: Hello, Dubrovnik
-date:March 11, 2011
+date: March 11, 2011
-author:Cheezmeister
+author: Cheezmeister
-tags:Croatia
+tags: Croatia
 ---

 It's been a week since I arrived in Dubrovnik, and we've been getting along just fine.
 For the first few days I made sure to use the buddy system with other students who knew their way around the city better than I; now that I have the lay of the land, things should be a bit easier for the rest of the quarter.